liam-grossmann/star-wars-d3/README.md

 STAR WARS scrolling text from the 1977 movie.

-D3 and CSS3 are used to animate images and text.
+Javascript, D3.js and CSS3 are used to animate images and text.
 Project built using webpack 5.0.

 **Click [here](https://nice-bush-0e3f23110.2.azurestaticapps.net/) for live demo.**